This post was originally published May 1, 2020. We’ve refreshed it based on lessons from 2020 and how the pandemic is evolving.

-- How prepared might we be to host an in-person event exceeding safety guidelines?
-(Not just meeting the minimum)
+- How prepared might we be to host an in-person event surpassing safety guidelines, meaning going above and beyond the minimum?

-- How prepared do we feel the region hosting the conference could meet these criteria:
+- How prepared do we feel the region hosting the conference could meet the following criteria?

 - Hospitals can safely treat all patients requiring hospitalization, without resorting to crisis standards of care.